jameslovallo/snappy/packages/carousel/README.md

 - prev
 - next

-An example using ::part() selectors to style the indicators and previous/next buttons.
+A simple example using ::part() selectors to style the indicators and previous/next buttons.

 ```scss
 snappy-carousel {